rworsnop/vertx-beans/README.md

 ## Getting the library

-Either grab the latest from the [releases page](https://github.com/rworsnop/vertx-beans/releases) or add a Maven dependency:
+Either grab the latest from the [releases page](https://github.com/rworsnop/vertx-beans/releases) or add a dependency.

+Maven:
 ```
 <dependency>
     <groupId>com.github.rworsnop</groupId>